hoangnguyen2809/hoangnguyen2809.github.io/_portfolio/portfolio-9.md

 ## Key Takeaways

 This challenge refined my ability to collect, correlate, and analyze open-source data across multiple platforms.
-It reinforced the importance of metadata, historical data, and alternative platforms (e.g., Tor) in cyber investigations.
+It reinforced the importance of metadata, historical data, and alternative platforms in cyber investigations.

 [Read Full Writeup](https://hoangnguyen2809.github.io/posts/2024/10/sakura-room-writeup/)